-Since its founding, the School routinely revises its curriculum to meet the profession's needs.
-Because of an increasing realization that a college education was essential in the profession of nursing, the School of Nursing admitted only college graduates after 1934.
+Yale once again led by admitting only college graduates after 1934.
+A college degree had not previously been a prerequisite for pursuing a nursing education.
 Fifteen years later, an advanced program in mental health nursing was added to the basic program.
-In 1952, the School became coeducational when the first male student was admitted.
+In 1952, the school became coeducational when the first male student was admitted.

-A study of nursing education at Yale was undertaken in 1952.
-The Yale Corporation decided that the University could contribute to nursing most effectively through a graduate program for nurses who had both basic professional preparation and a baccalaureate degree.
-The basic program was discontinued in 1956, and the curriculum of the advanced program was expanded to prepare nurses in psychiatric-mental health, maternal-newborn health, and community health nursing.
-Nurse-midwifery was an option in the Maternal-Newborn Health Program until 1972, when it became the total clinical component of the program.
-A Master of Science in Nursing degree was awarded to those who had successfully completed a minimum of one year's study, coupled with a summer field experience.
-A Certificate in Nurse-Midwifery was also awarded by Yale University until 1972, when national certification by the American College of Nurse-Midwives was instituted.
+In 1952, the Yale Corporation decided that the university could contribute to nursing most effectively through a graduate program for nurses who had both basic professional preparation and a baccalaureate degree.
+The baccalaureate nursing degree program was discontinued in 1956, and the curriculum of the advanced program was expanded to prepare nurses in psychiatric-mental health, maternal-newborn health, and community health nursing.

+The educational program has continued to lead and evolve, reflecting the changing role of the nursing profession.
-In 1959-1960, a revised curriculum of two years of study leading to the master's degree was inaugurated.
-The curriculum was further expanded in 1969 to include pediatric nursing and again in 1974 to include medical-surgical nursing.
-In September 1992, a specialty was added in nursing systems and policy, then renamed nursing management and policy; that specialty was discontinued in 2003.
-From 2006 to 2015, the curriculum included a specialty in nursing management, policy, and leadership to prepare leaders in the management of delivery systems that promote patient safety and quality of care.
-In April 1997, the Yale Corporation approved the Post-Master's Certificate for advanced practice nurses seeking additional specialty preparation.
-The first certificates were awarded at the May 1997 commencement exercises.

-In April 1970, the Corporation approved the development of a three-year curriculum for college graduates from other fields, a program of study now known as the Graduate Entry Prespecialty in Nursing.
+- Nurse-midwifery was an option in the Maternal-Newborn Health Program until 1972, when it became the total clinical component of the program.
+A Master of Science in Nursing degree was awarded to those who had successfully completed a minimum of one year's study, coupled with a summer field experience. - A certificate in nurse-midwifery was also awarded by Yale University until 1972, when national certification by the American College of Nurse-Midwives was instituted. - In 1959-1960, a revised curriculum of two years of study leading to the master's degree was inaugurated.
+The curriculum was further expanded in 1969 to include pediatric nursing and again in 1974 to include medical-surgical nursing. - In September 1992, a specialty was added in nursing systems and policy, then renamed nursing management and policy; that specialty was discontinued in 2003. - From 2006 to 2015, the curriculum included a specialty in nursing management, policy, and leadership to prepare leaders in the management of delivery systems that promote patient safety and quality of care. - In April 1997, the Yale Corporation approved the post-master's certificate for advanced practice nurses seeking additional specialty preparation.
+The first certificates were awarded at the May 1997 commencement exercises. - In April 1970, the corporation approved the development of a three-year curriculum for college graduates from other fields, a program of study now known as the

+Graduate Entry Pre-Specialty in Nursing (GEPN).
 The first class of twelve enrolled in the fall of 1974.

-In November 1992, the Corporation approved the development of a Doctor of Nursing Science program.
-The first class was admitted and enrolled in September 1994; and the first graduates were awarded the D.N.Sc. in June 1998.
-In 2006, the Corporation approved the program's conversion from the Doctor of Nursing Science to a Doctor of Philosophy, awarded by the Graduate School of Arts and Sciences.
+- In November 1992, the corporation approved the development of a Doctor of Nursing Science program.
+The first class was admitted and enrolled in September 1994; and the first graduates were awarded the D.N.Sc. in June 1998. - In 2006, the corporation approved the program's conversion from the Doctor of Nursing Science to a Doctor of Philosophy, awarded by the Graduate School of Arts and Sciences.
 The first Ph.D. class was admitted and enrolled in September 2006.
-In April 2011, the Corporation approved the development of a Doctor in Nursing Practice program.
-The first class of D.N.P. students was admitted and enrolled in September 2012.

-In spring 2020, the Board of Permanent Officers approved three new programs: a Clinical D.N.P. program, a Pediatric Nurse Practitioner Acute Care specialty in the M.S.N. program, and a Post-Master's Pediatric Nurse Practitioner Acute Care Certificate option.

-As approved by the Board of Permanent Officers, the School launched the Online PMHNP program in the summer of 2023 with its first cohort of students.
+In April 2011, the corporation approved the development of a Doctor in Nursing Practice program.
+The first class of D.N.P. students was admitted and enrolled in September 2012. - In spring 2020, the Board of Permanent Officers approved three new programs: a Clinical D.N.P. program, a Pediatric Nurse Practitioner Acute Care specialty in the M.S.N. program, and a Post-Master's Pediatric Nurse Practitioner Acute Care Certificate option. - As approved by the Board of Permanent Officers, the school launched the Online PMHNP program in the summer of 2023 with its first cohort of students.
 As a three-year part-time program, students will be enrolled each term.